-Marketing Interactions & Consumer Behaviour Group (MICBG) focuses on marketing as essentially a social phenomenon rather than a set of economic tools.
-Its interest is in the social/civic impact of marketing phenomena and its transformative effects.
+Marketing Interactions & Consumer Behaviour Group (MICBG) focuses on marketing as a social phenomenon rather than a set of economic tools.
+Its interest is in the social/civic impact of marketing phenomena and their transformative effects.

 Organisational Processes and Practices Research Group (OPPRG) includes a number of scholars engaging in research within the broad field of Organisation Studies.

 Public Management and Regulation Cluster (PMR) investigates the management of core executives in national governments, strategic management in international organisations, leadership in the management of public services and regulatory activity.

 Borderlines: Action Research Cluster in Creative and Cultural Economies (BARCCE) is an inter/trans-disciplinary group of researchers, artists, thinkers, makers, practitioners who are interested in understanding the role of the creative and cultural sectors in reproducing and moving beyond neo-liberal logics of space, temporality and community.